🔏 Data Security Document

 Disaster Recovery, Backup, and Redundancy

-• Atobi guarantees 99.95% uptime, excluding scheduled maintenance windows.
+• Atobi strives to achive 99.95% uptime, excluding scheduled maintenance windows.

-• All critical services are set up redundantly to ensure high availability, in most cases with fully automatic failover.
+• All critical services are set up redundantly with automatic failover to ensure high availability

 Security During Development